dequeb/asmbattle/README.md

 # ASM battle

-This program is for me the old dream of creating a playing field to experiment the (legal) meeting of pseudo pirates.
+This program is for me the old dream of creating a playing field to experiment with a simplified assembler environment that could be use to learn and to play.

 ## The game
 Each player submits a program in the simplified assembler supported by the program.
 Each program is assembled, loaded in its own memory location and is assigned a virtual processor.
 Each memory location and each character written to screen at the end of the game counts for one point.